 Key Takeaway: Choose games emphasizing character depth, frequent interaction opportunities, and creative freedom to keep extroverts fully engaged throughout your mystery party.

-Here's something that might surprise you: introverts don't avoid murder mystery games.
+Introverts do not avoid murder mystery games.
 They simply need formats that respect their communication preferences and minimize performance pressure.
-The best games for personality-based murder mystery party selection emphasize investigation, logic, and structured interaction over constant improvisation and spotlight moments.
+Games well suited to introverts emphasize investigation, logic, and structured interaction over constant improvisation and spotlight moments.

 The strongest murder mystery games for introverts are built around deduction and puzzle-solving rather than theatrical performance.
 These formats typically feature: